JyoshikaLalam/ShieldX-AI-Network-Security/Intel-ShieldX-vite_Dashboard/docs/architecture.md

-# NetSecAI System Architecture
+# ShieldX System Architecture

 ## Overview

-NetSecAI is a comprehensive network traffic analysis platform that combines real-time monitoring, machine learning-based classification, and interactive visualizations to provide insights into network behavior and security threats.
+ShieldX is a comprehensive network traffic analysis platform that combines real-time monitoring, machine learning-based classification, and interactive visualizations to provide insights into network behavior and security threats.

 ## Core Components